pulkit1417/BloggingByte/README.md

 - Node.js and npm installed on your local machine.
 - MongoDB installed locally or have access to a MongoDB Atlas cluster.
-- AWS account for hosting (optional if running locally).

 ### Installation